Sajjad01-chaus/Dockerized_ML_Pipeline/README.md

 # Dockerized_ML_Pipeline

-This is a simplified, production-style AI microservice that:
+This is a simplified, AI microservice that:
 - Uses a GROQ LLM to generate company-related data
 - Saves the data into PostgreSQL and as a CSV backup
 - Embeds and stores the data in Chroma vector DB